Dzirik/ds_ml_template/README.md

     - A main folder for storing source code with folders for respective tasks and areas of interest.
     - *apps*
         - Code for Dash application.
+    - *constants*
+        - Folder for storing constants.
+One file is present from the very beginning - *global_constants.py*, which is a file for storing global constants like attributes names.
+Please use capitals for these (eg. ATR_DATE).
     - *data*
         - Code for reading, formatting, and manipulating the data.
     - *exceptions*